plpcout/data-engineering-zoomcamp/module-1-data-ingestion/1-1-terraform-gcp/public_notes/1-1-1-notes.md

 ## Overview
 [Terraform](https://www.terraform.io/), created by HashiCorp, is a powerful Infrastructure-as-Code (IaC) tool that allows you to define, provision, and manage infrastructure in a human-readable and reusable way.
 It supports a wide variety of cloud providers, including AWS, Google Cloud, Azure, and many others.

-With Terraform, you can simplify infrastructure management, enable collaboration, and ensure reproducibility of environments while avoiding unnecessary resource costs.
+With this tool you can simplify infrastructure management, enable collaboration, and ensure reproducibility of environments while avoiding unnecessary resource costs.

 ## Key Concepts